notasausage/pi-hole-unbound-wireguard/README.md

 where `pi` is the username you use on the Raspberry Pi and the `192.168.x.x` is the static IP address of the Raspberry Pi.
 You'll need to enter the password for the `pi` user to confirm the copy.

 ##### Keep Client SSH Keys in macOS Keychain
-You can store your SSH key(s) in your Mac's Keychain for easy (and secure) access.
+Using [an SSH agent](https://www.ssh.com/ssh/agent), you can store your SSH key(s) in your Mac's Keychain for easy (and secure) access.
 Add your newly created SSH key pair to the macOS Keychain with:
 ```
 ssh-add -K ~/.ssh/id_rsa_pi
 ```